naajidwritescode/data-analysis/README.md

 - **Top directors:** Bar chart of the three most prolific directors.
 - **Average duration:** Calculated average movie length in minutes and average TV show length in seasons.

----

-## How to Run

-1. Make sure you have Python 3 installed.
-2. Install required packages: